 6. Remember your job termination income is fully taxable

-If you received severance pay, including payment for unused vacation or sick days, those amounts are fully taxable to you in 2017.
+If you received severance pay, including payment for unused vacation or sick days, those amounts are fully taxable to you in the year that you receive them.
 Those amounts will be included on the W-2 form you receive from your former employer.

 7. Pay taxes on unemployment compensation